-Environmental fate and behaviour according to the pH, temperature seawater and under normal conc which remain in equilibrium.
-At pH while at a pH of 8, they are Bu 3 Sn Bu 3 SnCO 3 - predominate391.
-As a result of its low water solubilit degree of adsorption of TBT onto suspension, amount of suspended Progressive disappearance of ads varying from less than 1.0 mg/L to gre e and anions present in the water (whi litions, TBT exists as three species (hydra I values less than 7.0, the predominant CI, Bu 3 SnOH and Bu 3 SnCO 3 , and at p y and lipophylic character, TBT adsorb particles depends on the salinity, nature a matter, temperature, and the presen ch determine speciation).
-In oxide, chloride, and carbonate), t forms are BuSnOH 2 + and Bu 3 SnCl, oH values above 10, Bu 3 SnOH, and s readily onto particles.
-The re and size of particles in ce of dissolved organic matter . t to degradation.
+Environmental fate and behaviour The solubility of TBT in water is low, varying from less than 1.0 mg/L to greater than 100 mg/L abd varies according to the pH, temperature and anions present in the water (which determine speciation).
+In seawater and under normal conditions, TBT exists as three species (hydroxide, chloride, and carbonate), which remain in equilibrium.
+At pH values less than 7.0, the predominant forms are BuSnOH 2 + and Bu 3 SnCl, while at a pH of 8, they are Bu 3 SnCl, Bu 3 SnOH and Bu 3 SnCO 3 -, and at pH values above 10, Bu 3 SnOH, and Bu 3 SnCO 3 - predominate391. degree of adsorption of TBT onto particles depends on the salinity, nature and size of particles in suspension, amount of suspended matter, temperature, and the presence of dissolved organic matter .
+Progressive disappearance of adsorbed TBT is not due to desorption but to degradation.
 The degradation of TBT involves the splitting of the carbon-tin bond.
 This can result from various mechanisms occurring simultaneously in the environment including physico-chemical mechanisms (hydrolysis and photodegradation) and biological mechanisms (degradation by micro-organisms and metabolism by higher organisms) .
 Inorganic tin is the end product of organotin degradation in the aquatic environment.
 Inorganic tin is accepted to be relatively non-toxic, probably because the metal does not react and the oxides are insoluble at normal pH levels.
-However, inorganic tin has the potential to be methylated, producing mono-, di-, tri-, and tetramethyltin compounds that were not previously introduced to the area . been reported in laboratory inves because of its solubility in fat.
-Bioconc tigations with molluscs and fish, and hi degradation rates in sediments are slo ns . gher values have been reported in Mode of action/ toxicity of action/ TBT may elicit vastly different responses in marine organisms because of large interspecific disparities toxicokinetics bioconcentration factor (BCF.
-Typical problems associated with tributyltin include: • general growth deficiencies; lowered reproduction; shell deformation; mortalities; and abnormalities in movement.
-Notural occurrence 2000 Natural occurrence in South African waters TBT is not a natural component of seuwulel"".
-Guideline levels Natural environment Mariculture adopted in other jurisdictions (μg/L) CCME 1999 0.001 (Chronic) ANZECC 2000 0.0004-0.05 A <0.01 c EPA 2004 0.42 (Acute); 0.0074 (Chronic) EPA Oregon 2013 0.37 (Acute); 0.01 (Chronic) EPA South Carolina 201416 0.37 (Acute); 0.01 (Chronic) EPA North Carolina 201611 0.007 (Chronic) B European Union 2013 0.0015 (Acute); 0.0002 (Chronic)
+However, inorganic tin has the potential to be methylated, producing mono-, di-, tri-, and tetramethyltin compounds that were not previously introduced to the area .
+TBT bioaccumulates in organisms because of its solubility in fat.
+Bioconcentration factors up to 7 000 have been reported in laboratory investigations with molluscs and fish, and higher values have been reported in field studies .
+It is known that TBT degradation rates in sediments are slower than in the water column, particularly in anaerobic conditions .
+Mode of action/ toxicity TBT may elicit vastly different responses in marine organisms because of large interspecific disparities in toxicokineticsbioconcentration factor (BCF.
+Typical problems associated with tributyltin include: general growth deficiencies; lowered reproduction; shell deformation; mortalities; and abnormalities in movement.
+Natural occurrence in South African waters TBT is not a natural component of seawater .
+Guideline levels adopted in other jurisdictions (μg/L) Natural environment Mariculture CCME 1999 0.001 (Chronic) ANZECC 2000 0.0004-0.05^ <0.01 c EPA 2004 0.42 (Acute); 0.0074 (Chronic) EPA Oregon 2013 0.37 (Acute); 0.01 (Chronic) EPA South Carolina 2014 0.37 (Acute); 0.01 (Chronic) EPA North Carolina 201611 0.007 (Chronic) B European Union 201314 0.0015 (Acute); 0.0002 (Chronic)

 A Values for alternative levels of protection (% species).
-Alternative levels include $80\% = 0.05 \ \mu g/L$ , $90\% = 0.02 \ \mu g/L$ , $95\% = 0.006 \ \mu g/L$ and $99\% = 0.0004 \ \mu g/L$ .
+Alternative levels include 80% = 0.05 $\mu$ g/L, 90% = 0.02 $\mu$ g/L, 95% = 0.006 $\mu$ g/L and 99% = 0.0004 $\mu$ g/L.